Frederick W. Smith

 FedEx Executive Leadership: Chairman and CEO

-Frederick W. Smith is chairman and CEO of FedEx Corp., a $60 billion global transportation, business services, and logistics company.
+Frederick W. Smith is chairman and chief executive officer of FedEx Corp., a nearly $70 billion global transportation, business services, technology, and logistics company serving more than 220 countries and territories.

-Smith is responsible for providing strategic direction for all FedEx Corp. and its operating companies, including FedEx Services, FedEx Express, FedEx Ground, and FedEx Freight.
+Smith is responsible for providing strategic direction for all of FedEx Corp. and its operating companies, including FedEx Express, FedEx Ground, FedEx Freight, FedEx Logistics, FedEx Office, and FedEx Services.
 Since founding FedEx in 1971, he has been an active proponent of regulatory reform, free trade, and “open skies agreements” for aviation around the world.
-Most recently, he has advocated for vehicle energy-efficiency standards and a national energy policy.

-Smith is co-chairman of the Energy Security Leadership Council, a trustee for the United States Council for International Business, and a member of the Business Roundtable.
-He served as chairman of the U.S.-China Business Council and is co-chairman of the French-American Business Council.
+Smith is co-chairman of the Energy Security Leadership Council, a trustee for the Center for Strategic and International Studies, and a member of the Business Roundtable and The Business Council.
+He served as chairman of the US-China Business Council and is co-chairman of the French-American Business Council.
 He has also served on the boards of several large public companies and on the St. Jude Children’s Research Hospital and Mayo Foundation boards.
-He was formerly chairman of the board of governors for the International Air Transport Association and the U.S. Air Transport Association.
+He was formerly chairman of the Board of Governors for the International Air Transport Association and the U.S. Air Transport Association.

-Smith has received numerous civic, academic, and business awards, including the Global Leadership Award from the U.S.-India Business Council, the George C. Marshall Foundation Award, and the Circle of Honor Award from the Congressional Medal of Honor Foundation.
-In addition, he is a member of the Aviation Hall of Fame, served as co-chairman of both the U.S. World War II Memorial Project and the campaign for the National Museum of the Marine Corps, and was named a top CEO by Barron’s and Chief Executive magazines.
+Smith has received numerous civic, academic, and business awards, including the Global Leadership Award from the U.S.-India Business Council, the George C. Marshall Foundation Award, the Atlantic Council’s Distinguished Business Leadership Award, and the Circle of Honor Award from the Congressional Medal of Honor Foundation.
+In addition, he is a member of the Aviation Hall of Fame, served as co-chairman of both the U.S. World War II Memorial Project and the campaign for the National Museum of the Marine Corps, was cited in Forbes “100 Greatest Living Business Minds,” and was named a top CEO by Barron’s and Chief Executive magazines.

 Born in 1944 in Marks, Mississippi, Smith earned a bachelor’s degree from Yale University in 1966.
 He served as an officer in the U.S. Marine Corps from 1966 to 1970.